Introducing Bolt 2.0 – Delivering proven accuracy with UI enhancements for MIS procedures. Product Details

 What if the patient’s spine segment demonstrates a rotational deformity?

-A true lateral image is necessary, thus multiple x-rays may be needed to ensure that the endplates of the vertebral body line up for each segment that will have pedicle screws.
+A true lateral image is necessary, thus multiple x-rays may be needed to ensure that the end plates of the vertebral body line up for each segment that will have pedicle screws.
+In a circumstance where the axial imaging study does not adequately show both pedicles in a single slice, separate images can be captured and labeled accordingly – L4 Right and L4 Left, for example.

 I like to use reverse Trendelenburg, is that OK?

-Yes, as long as you capture your lateral image in that orientation and the system is used while the patient is in that exact same position.
-The patient cannot be airplaned while capturing images or using the system.
+Yes, as long as the lateral images captured by the Bolt system are in that orientation and the system is used while the patient is in that exact same position The patient cannot be airplaned while capturing images or using the system.

 Don't see your question above?